ShaunWard/Milestone-Project-Two/README.md

 ## Scalability

 One of the things I would add in future would be to allow the player to change the winning score before the game begins.
 This could be achieved by having an input box that would take a valve from the player and set it in the code as the winning score.
-This could also be done with radio button to give the player a selection of scores for short, medium and longer games, and this would avoid very large numbers being inputted.
+This could also be done with radio buttons to give the player a selection of scores for short, medium and longer games, and this would avoid very large numbers being inputted.

 Another change I would make to the game to make the game run more smoothly would be to get all the data and save it locally using local storage.
 This way when the game is getting a random NBA player to display on the cards it can quickly get it from local storage rather than an XML request every turn.